hlef/juliet/README.md

 original [Markdown syntax](https://daringfireball.net/projects/markdown/syntax).

-Juliet has been implemented so that it doesn't really *depend* on the Markdown implementation, and it is very easy to change it if you want to use Kramdown, for example.
+Juliet has been implemented so that it doesn't really *depend* on the Markdown implementation.
+Changing it is quite simple if you want to use Kramdown, for example.

 ## Contributing

+* Release blockers and improvements ideas are in `TODO`
+* Design themes for Juliet, and add it in `docs/recommended-themes.md` !
+* You are using Juliet ?
+Add a link to your website here !

 Bugs reports and pull-requests are welcome ! :smile: